-7) To approve remuneration of the Cost Auditors for the financial year 2021-22 and in this regard to consider and if thought fit, to pass, with or without modification(s), the following resolution as an Ordinary Resolution:
+5) To approve remuneration of the Cost Auditors for the financial year 2022-23 and in this regard to consider and if thought fit, to pass, the following resolution as an Ordinary Resolution:

 "RESOLVED THAT pursuant to the provisions of Section 148 and all other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof, for the time being in force), M/s.
-Y. S. Thakar & Co., Cost Accountants, who has been appointed as the Cost Auditors by the Board of Directors of the Company, to conduct the audit of the cost records of the Company for the financial year 2021-22, be paid the remuneration of ₹ 65,000/- (Rupees Sixty Five Thousand) per annum plus applicable taxes / levies and reimbursement of actual out of pocket expenses that may be incurred during the course of audit.
+Y. S. Thakar & Co., Cost Accountants, who has been appointed as the Cost Auditors by the Board of Directors of the Company, to conduct the audit of the cost records of the Company for the financial year 2022-23, be paid the remuneration of ₹ 65,000/- (Rupees Sixty Five Thousand) per annum plus applicable taxes / levies and reimbursement of actual out of pocket expenses that may be incurred during the course of audit.